 I agree with you with over 95% of what you say.

-But I'm just curious why didn't you go after Ken Lay for being a crook and a thief?
+But I'm just curious, why didn't you go after Ken Lay for being a crook and a thief?

-Why am I saying this is because he he he he messed over hundreds of thousands of people for millions of dollars, hard working people.
+It's because he messed over hundreds of thousands of people for millions of dollars, hardworking people.

-They lost their pensions, they lost their retirement funds.
+They lost their retirement funds.

-He was a crook, he was a thief.
+He was a thief.

 Well, I'm not generally one who beats the corpse.

-I mean, what what what's the point really, Ralph?
+I mean, what's the point, really, Ralph?

 Everybody knows this already.

-He was been he's convicted, he was tried.
+He was tried.

 And by the way, the rest of the media, they were doing that.

-You know, they're they're doing their job.
+They're doing their job.

-They were you could tell when you watched this, Ralph, what really struck me was that they were disappointed.
+You could tell when you watched this, Ralph, what really struck me was that they were disappointed.

-Normally when a conservative dies, they're happy.
+Normally, when a conservative dies, they're happy.

 No, no.

-I'm with you there, but I just thought by you making light of the um media, it kind of took away from the people that worked so hard for that company and lost their money.
+I'm with you there, but I just thought by you making light of the media, it kind of took away from the people that worked so hard for that company and lost their money.

 Well, why don't we just say it then?

-He's a worthless piece of human debris, stolen looted people's pensions and everything, and finally they got their justice.
+He's a worthless piece of human debris, stolen, looted people's pensions and everything.

-He's dead, they're still broke.
+They're still broke.

 But I appreciate you taking my call.

-Um thank you so much.
+Thank you so much.

 You're doing a great job.

-Uh God bless you.
+God bless you.

-Continue the great work and I I really mean that from the bottom of my heart.
+I really mean that from the bottom of my heart.

 Thank you, sir.

-I I uh appreciate that.
+I appreciate that.

-Uh that's Ralph in uh in Brooklyn.
+That's Ralph in Brooklyn.

 You know what they did?